ma3mool/ma3mool.github.io/_pages/about.md

 are broadly in the areas of computer architecture, machine learning, reliability, and approximate computing.
-My work focuses on addressing the role hardware errors play on an application's error tolerance, by designed tools and techniques to help understand how hardware errors propagate and affect software.
+My work focuses on addressing the role hardware errors play on an application's error tolerance, by designing tools and techniques to help understand how hardware errors propagate and affect software.

 I completed my PhD at UIUC